MemoryLeakHub/MovementUnity/README.md

-## I would also appreciate for a like and subscribe to the channel as it helps me a lot!
+## If you would like to support the channel you can leave a like and subscribe as this helps me a lot!